brookshelley/brookshelley.github.com/movies.md

     in the movie.
 I can only hope she gets cast in more movies where she doesn't have to participate in misogynist porn first.

+26. **Unlocked**

+    I'm a sucker for middling spy movies, and Noomi Rapace, so I now own this film.
+It wasn't great, but it was fun, and dammit, sometimes that's all I need.
+TIL Michael Douglas is still around.

+27. **xx**

+    Terrible title unless everyone involved had to get a karyotype test to be involved.
+Most of the horror was related to having kids, which meant this movie hit me hard, because kids are the worst and deeply frightening on the best days.

+28. **Ocean's 8**

+    All.
+Ladies.
+Heist.
+A+.
+I hope everyone involved in this comes out as gay.
+    Points for literally every outfit, and double points for Rhianna's devil-may-care overalls, and Cate Blanchett's Carol-as-a-Timelord character.

 ## 2017 <a name="2017"></a>

 _this list is super truncated because i forgot keep it until july_